marmstr3/ETLChallenge/test_05/README.md

 This is a list of [FHIR Medication resources](https://www.hl7.org/fhir/medication.html) for the sample patient.

 ## procedure_log.csv
-This is an extract of inpatient procedures, including both surgical procedures and other inpatient procedures.
+This is an extract of historical inpatient procedures, including both surgical procedures and other inpatient procedures.

 ```
 mrn:  The patient's Medical Record Number
-procedure_id: A unique identifier for a single procedure
+case_id: A unique identifier for a single procedure
 practitioner: Who performed the procedure
 primary_procedure_name: The name of the procedure that was performed
 primary_procedure_code: A SNOMED-CT code for the procedure